fleck/locust-grove/Stairs/1st Floor Stairs.md

 ## **1st Floor Stairs**

+> **Note:** All dimensions are provisional and final dimensions shall be determined by contractor and meet all applicable codes.

 ### **1\.
 Dimensional Overview**

 * **Total Rise (Floor-to-Floor):** 135 7/8" (Note: Ensure the rough opening accounts for the finished floor heights).